-Laser has 3 unique properties
+Laser has three unique properties

 - Laser is coherent, meaning the light is totally reinforcing and does not cancel itself out.
-The coherent light produced by a laser differs from ordinary light in that it is made up of waves all of the same wavelength and all in phase (i.e., in step with each other); ordinary light contains many different wavelengths and phase relations.
+The coherent light produced by a laser differs from ordinary light in that it is made up of waves all of the same wavelength and all in phase (i.e., in step with each other) – ordinary light contains many different wavelengths and phase relations.

-Lasers utilize one wavelength to selectively target one specific chromophore, which is melanin.
+Lasers utilise one wavelength to selectively target one specific chromophore, which is melanin.
 This allows for deeper penetration and the energy is directed straight to the target and not absorbed by the other chromophores in the path of the beam.
 Lasers will selectively destroy specific targets and not cause harm to the surrounding tissue when used properly.
-Laser machines are set to emit the exact wavelength required to treat you hair.
+Laser machines are set to emit the exact wavelength required to treat your hair.

 - IPL is not coherent and is not reinforcing making it less effective in the treatment of hair reduction.

-IPL devices provide a broad range of wavelengths that are absorbed by various chromophores within the skin and due to the broad spectrum of light, obtaining sufficient energy to destroy certain deep targets such as hair often presents a challenge.
+IPL machines typically use a range of wavelengths from 500 – 1000 nm.
+As these wavelengths are exposed to the skin, there is no ability for the light to discriminate between chromophores within the skin.
+Due to the broad spectrum of light, obtaining sufficient energy to destroy certain deep targets such as hair is often challenging.
 Smaller more superficial targets such as pigment and vascular legions absorb the majority of the energy.
-In order to heat deeper targets, higher energy levels need to be employed which increase the risk of burns and various complications.
-These adverse effects include hyper-pigmentation, hypo-pigmentation, blistering and potentially scarring.
+In order to heat deeper targets, higher energy levels need to be employed, but this increases the risk of burns and various complications.
+These adverse effects include hyper-pigmentation, hypo-pigmentation, blistering, and potentially scarring.

-The advantages of using Laser over IPL
+The advantages of using laser over IPL:

 - IPL is a cheaper, less effective technology for reducing body hair.